 In times of great economic turmoil, pre-existing customers become more reliable sources of revenue.
 A good way of retaining their business is to make them feel personally catered to.
 Customers demand personalized interactions from their business partners.
 This has become ubiquitous in the B2C space, but B2B, because so much of its legacy comes from personal connections and business done over the dinner table or phone, has thus far lagged when it comes to personalized experiences.
 In 2023, it’s time to catch up.

 The personalized experience that those phone calls and steak dinners aren’t necessarily going away, but they need to be supplemented with automated experiences that match in specificity, targeting, and tailoring messages and sales to customers.
-There exist customer analytics and AI programs that have been shown to improve user experience and boost sales These programs no longer should be limited to the B2C space.
+There exist customer analytics and AI programs that have been shown to improve user experience and boost sales These programs should no longer be limited to the B2C space.

 2. Everything Everywhere All At Once: Embrace the Omnichannel Experience